Traditional Kazakh horse games

 The traditional table of the Nauryz Festival in Mongolia

-Nauryz is considered one of the oldest festivals in human history, with a legacy potentially spanning over 5,000 years.
-For the Mongol Kazakhs in Mongolia, Nauryz has evolved into a celebration of spring, labour, and unity, seamlessly blending tradition with modern life.
+Nauryz is considered one of the oldest festivals in human history, with origins that may stretch back over 5,000 years.
+Among Mongol Kazakhs in Mongolia, it has evolved into a celebration of spring, labour, and unity — maintaining its core traditions while remaining relevant within modern life.

 Jess @ Eternal Landscapes